 Paul Aisen, MD, the founding director of the USC Alzheimer’s Therapeutic Research Institute, is the newest member of the Keck School of Medicine of USC whose focus is Alzheimer’s disease research.
-He recently spoke with the Dean’s Report, and answered a few questions about joining the Keck School and the progress of Alzheimer’s disease research over the last 25 years.
+He recently spoke with us and answered a few questions about joining the Keck School and the progress of Alzheimer’s disease research over the last 25 years.

 What excites you about joining the faculty at the Keck School of Medicine of USC?